Chronologically Gifted Columnist Signing Off

-12/20/90 After careful thought and deliberation, I’ve decided it is time to bring the Meaningful Marriage column to a close.
-The last article is planned for Thursday, Dec, 27.
-During the 12 years I’ve been writing the column there have been two or three times when I have stopped for a semester or so while on sabbatical leave.
+Published December 20, 1990.
+After careful thought and deliberation, I’ve decided it is time to bring the Meaningful Marriage column to a close.
+The last article is planned for Thursday, December 27.
+During the 12 years I’ve been writing the column, there have been two or three times when I stopped for a semester or so while on sabbatical leave.
 But now I think it really is time to discontinue for several reasons.

 I’m working on other writing projects, each of which demands time.
-I have two more books on marriage more than half completed, and I need time to finish.
+I have two more books on marriage more than half completed, and I need time to finish them.
 In addition, I have agreed to write a few articles for the LDS church’s Ensign magazine during this coming year and need time to work on them.
-Speaking engagements, church and community activities also see to require more and more time.
+Speaking engagements and church and community activities also seem to require more and more time.
 In short, I’m simply overloaded.

 Yes, folks, I will hit the mid-century mark next April.
 Some would like to think that people in my age bracket are over the hill.
 I disagree.
 Hopefully, we are just approaching the summit.

-During the 12 years I have been writing for the Desert News, we have seen great changes occur in the United States in regards to marriage and family.
+During the 12 years I have been writing for the Desert News, we have seen great changes occur in the United States regarding marriage and family.
 I have tried to note some of these trends, much to the delight of some and dismay of others.
-Among those changes in marriage has been a major shift in what was once a traditionally male-centered marriage to one of more equality between men and women that typifies the contemporary shift in male-female relationships.
+Among those changes in marriage has been a major shift in what was once a traditionally male-centered marriage to one of more equality between men and women, which typifies the contemporary shift in male-female relationships.

 Most of the letters I have received from the column have been in general support of what I have written.
-Occasionally, however, I have been taken to task for something I have written.
+Occasionally, however, I have been taken to task for something I printed.
 Such constructive criticism has helped me keep a sharper focus on what I think and subsequently write for the general public to review.
-While writing for more than a decade, I have come to appreciate the commitment and common-sense approach readers in the Intermountain Area have for marriage and family.
+While writing for more than a decade, I have come to appreciate the commitment and common-sense approach readers in the Intermountain area have for marriage and family.

-Back in 1979 when I started writing the column I once used a quote that said, “little dots of ink can make men and women think.”
-It was as that time that I came to more fully appreciate the importance and power of the printed media in conveying thoughts and ideas on items of contemporary significance.
-I have also gained a great deal of appreciate of the editors and staff of the desert News who write daily and not just a weekly column.
+Back in 1979, when I started writing the column, I once used a quote that said, “Little dots of ink can make men and women think.”
+It was at that time that I came to more fully appreciate the importance and power of printed media in conveying thoughts and ideas on items of contemporary significance.
+I have also gained a great deal of appreciate of the editors and staff of the Desert News who write daily and not just a weekly column.

 So next week’s column will be the last.
-I will give it careful thought and consideration and try to write what I think is the one of the most significant perspectives to have for a meaningful marriage.
+I will give it careful consideration and try to write one of the most significant perspectives to have for a meaningful marriage.